obriea/RaspberryPi5IntroWorkshop/README.md

 # RaspberryPi5IntroWorkshop

 Welcome to this **RaspberryPi5 Introduction Workshop**!
-This workshop is designed to provide step-by-step guidance on getting started with Raspberry Pi 5, focusing on GPIO, audio playback, and analog-to-digital conversion (ADC) using the Raspberry Pi.
+This workshop is designed to provide step-by-step guidance on getting started with Raspberry Pi 5, focusing on GPIO, and analog-to-digital conversion (ADC) using the Raspberry Pi.

 ---